-To enable automatic tuning in Azure SQL Database and let automatic tuning feature fully manage your workload, see Enable automatic tuning in Azure SQL Database using Azure portal.
+To enable automatic tuning in Azure SQL Database and allow the automatic tuning feature to fully manage your workload, see Enable automatic tuning in Azure SQL Database using Azure portal.

 When the Azure SQL Database applies a CREATE INDEX or DROP INDEX recommendation, it automatically monitors the performance of the queries that are affected by the index.
 New index will be retained only if performances of the affected queries are improved.
 Dropped index will be automatically re-created if there are some queries that run slower due to the absence of the index.

 Actions required to create necessary indexes in Azure SQL Database might consume resources and temporally affect workload performance.
 To minimize the impact of index creation on workload performance, Azure SQL Database finds the appropriate time window for any index management operation.
 Tuning action is postponed if the database needs resources to execute your workload, and started when the database has enough unused resources that can be used for the maintenance task.
 One important feature in automatic index management is a verification of the actions.
 When Azure SQL Database creates or drops index, a monitoring process analyzes performance of your workload to verify that the action improved the performance.
 If it didn't bring significant improvement - the action is immediately reverted.
 This way, Azure SQL Database ensures that automatic actions do not negatively impact performance of your workload.
 Indexes created by automatic tuning are transparent for the maintenance operation on the underlying schema.
 Schema changes such as dropping or renaming columns are not blocked by the presence of automatically created indexes.
 Indexes that are automatically created by Azure SQL Database are immediately dropped when related table or columns is dropped.